FLEXI-BOUNCE THERAPY is the specific programme of use of an orthopedic quality rebounder.

 CARERS of students with more complex needs are advised to liaise with the student's physcal therapist or occupational therapist to develop exercises that complement the existing physio program.

 THE HUDDERSFIELD FUNCTIONAL INDEX for Flexi-Bounce Therapy breaks all the exercises from the graded development plan down into five levels from 0 to 4.
 This enables the carer to accurately measure and record progress and provide evidence of outcomes.
 The HFI can be used for virtually all students regardless of ability, if desired.

-The cost of the online Flexi-Bounce Therapy training course is £189 GBP (plus VAT for UK or EU residents.)
+The cost of the online Flexi-Bounce Therapy training course is £189 GBP (plus VAT for UK residents.)

 TO BOOK ONTO THE TRAINING COURSE,please CLICK HERE if you are a UK resident.

-If you are resident in any country outside of the UK, please use this link to book
+If you are resident in any country outside of the UK or EU, please use this link to book

 THERE IS A HIGH demand on muscles to deal with the increased gravity produced on deceleration and in the control of movement required when gravity is in effect reduced, as in acceleration, causing an increase in the respiratory rate and subsequently the heart rate.
 As a direct consequence there is an upturn in venous and lymphatic drainage.
 The constant muscle work required to maintain position and balance increases the demand for oxygen.